-Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria
+Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria may be present.
+Your water source is tested monthly and has been found to be free of these contaminants.

 This report is a snapshot of the quality of the drinking water that we provided last year.
-The statistics in this report are based on testing done throughout 2018 and prior years.
+The statistics in this report are based on testing done throughout 2019 and prior years.
 We hope you will find it helpful to know the sources of your water and the process by which safe drinking water is delivered to your home.